Occitano-Romance languages: Internal variation

-Both join together in an Aquitano-Pyrenean or Pre-Iberian group including Catalan, Gascon and a part of Languedocien, leaving the rest of Occitan in one (Sumien: Arverno-Mediterranean) or two groups (Bec: Arverno-Mediterranean, Central Occitan).
+Both join together in an Aquitano-Pyrenean or Pre-Iberian group including Catalan, Gascon and a part of Lengadocian, leaving the rest of Occitan in one (Sumien: Arverno-Mediterranean) or two groups (Bec: Arverno-Mediterranean, Central Occitan).

 The answer to the question of whether Gascon or Catalan should be considered dialects of Occitan or separate languages has long been a matter of opinion or convention, rather than based on scientific grounds.
 However, two recent studies support Gascon's being considered a distinct language.
 For the very first time, a quantifiable, statistics-based approach was applied by Stephan Koppelberg in an attempt to solve this issue.
 Based on the results he obtained, he concludes that Catalan, Occitan, and Gascon should all be considered three distinct languages.
 More recently, Y. Greub and J.P.
 Chambon (Sorbonne University, Paris) demonstrated that the formation of Proto-Gascon was already complete on the eve of the 7th century, whereas Proto-Occitan was not yet formed at that time.
 These results induced linguists to do away with the conventional classification of Gascon, favoring the "distinct language" alternative.
 Both studies supported the early intuition of late Kurt Baldinger, a specialist of both medieval Occitan and medieval Gascon, who recommended that Occitan and Gascon be classified as separate languages.